 Best Questions to Ask Residency Programs: Faculty and Mentorship

-Learning is often a very individual experience, but when it comes to training in residency, mentorship is a cornerstone of a fruitful residency experience.
+Learning is often an individual experience, but when it comes to training in residency, mentorship is a cornerstone of a fruitful residency experience.
 To put it simply: we often learn from the greats!
 Having access to guidance, support, and inspiration from accomplished faculty members can significantly impact your growth as a medical professional.

 What is the faculty-to-resident ratio?